MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-permissions.md

 [Learn more about Windows 10 eye tracking and privacy](https://support.microsoft.com/en-us/windows/windows-10-eye-tracking-and-privacy-62623324-36cf-04a3-6992-8f329081f20b)

-## Why camera permissions are required
+## Why camera permission is required

 The camera is required to make video calls, understand the space around you, and more.